ICARS Project Risk Management Policy

 6. Responsibility

 Risk management within the project is the overall responsibility of the in-country Project Coordinator, who is responsible for the development, coordination and monitoring of the risk management process.
 The Project Co-ordinator should, in addition, periodically review project activities to identify new risks if and when they emerge during project implementation.
 The Project Coordinator will work closely with the ICARS Advisor assigned to the project.
-The ICARS Advisor will inform the ICARS Executive Management of all major identified risks on a regular basis.
+An annual review of the risk register—focused on identifying emerging risks and evaluating previously recognized risks—is mandatory for all ICARS projects.
+The ICARS Advisor will inform the ICARS Science Director of all major identified risks on a regular basis.
 See section 7 below.

-Risk management on a programme-wide level is the responsibility of the Executive Management, who are responsible for reviewing the top risks across all projects in order to assess cumulative risk and balance overall risk portfolio.
-This should be in the form of a programme-wide risk register following the same process as above.
+Risk management on a programme-wide level is the responsibility of the Executive Management, who are responsible for reviewing the top risks across all projects in order to assess cumulative risk, and balance the overall risk portfolio.
+This process is carried out through the Standard Operating Procedure (SOP) for project performance reviews ensuring that cumulative risks are systematically identified, evaluated, and effectively managed.

 7. Reporting